Wildboar-Software/directory/README.md

 # Wildboar X.500 Directory Applications

+## Rules

+- When anything writes to the database, the verb used to describe it shall be "save."
+- When anything reads from the database, the verb used to describe it shall be "load."
+- When anything reads from an entry or attribute in memory, the verb used to describe it shall be "read."
+- When anything writes to an entry or attribute in memory, the verb used to describe it shall be "write."

+This is not to imply that these rules are current adhered to.

 ## Projects

 <!-- - [ ] Architecture decision: each meerkat directory will house one single naming context -->

 - [ ] Put object classes in the database
 - [ ] Put name forms in the database
 - [ ] Put friends in the database